 Last season Ings, finally healthy, showed us a full-season return on the potential he's flashed for half a decade.
 Meanwhile, Jimenez put forth a Herculean effort leading Wolves on a 13-month adventure in England and Europe.
 The two each contributed to 24 goals last season (Ings 22g, 2a; Jimenez 17g, 7a).

 While the Mexican forward logged more miles on the pitch and off, his versatility in the final third makes him the more attractive FPL option.
 Away to the Blades and home to City is a rough way to start, but across 38 games he'll out-perform Ings and his modest price tag.

 Part two: 10 key tips for success

 1. Did they play during the summer?

-Consider the summer internationals when constructing your initial squads.
-A number of players will have been late back to first-team training after major tournaments.
-Keeping an eye on the teamsheets for recent friendlies should help steer your opening selections.
+A number of players will have been late back to first-team training after games in August.
+Keeping an eye on the teamsheets for friendlies this week should help steer your opening selections.